GlacierProtocol/glacierprotocol.github.io/_docs/setup/create-boot-usb.md

     ```
 2. Determine the MacOS "device identifier" for the Boot USB.
     1. `$ diskutil list`
-    2. Insert the SETUP 1 BOOT USB in an empty USB slot.
+    2. Insert the "SETUP 1 BOOT" USB in an empty USB slot.
     3. Wait 10 seconds for the operating system to recognize the USB.
     4. Once more: `$ diskutil list`
     5. The output of the second command should include an additional